Table of Contents

 - Feeling intoxicated or hungover

-Withdrawal symptoms typically show up a day or two after the last dosage of Adderall was taken and may last a few days to several weeks depending on the severity of the addiction (how much was abused and for how long).
-Other factors such as your genetic composition, health history, and family history of addiction can determine how intense withdrawal symptoms are experienced.
+Withdrawal symptoms typically appear a day or two after the last dosage of Adderall was taken.
+These may last a few days to several weeks depending on the severity of the addiction (how much was abused and for how long).
+Other factors such as your genetic composition, health history, and family history of addiction can determine how intense withdrawal symptoms are.

-Because withdrawal symptoms can be intense or even severe to the user, it’s important not to try to detox off Adderall “cold turkey” or independently from the help of a trained medical professional.
+It’s important not to try to detox off Adderall “cold turkey” or independently.
+Seek help from a trained medical professional.
 Furthermore, psychological withdrawal symptoms, including depression and mood swings, may last significantly longer.
-As such, one must seek the help of a therapist specializing in addiction while detoxing, especially if there are thoughts of suicide at hand.

 Getting Help with the Withdrawal Symptoms from Long-Term Adderall Addiction

 The time to get help is now.
 Please do not delay seeking treatment if you or a loved one suffers from an addiction to Adderall.
 The sooner treatment is sought, the sooner the path to recovery can begin.
-So if you or your loved one are seeking detox, inpatient rehab, or reach out today, and a friendly enrollment advisor can guide you to the drug-free life you’ve always dreamed about.
+So if you or your loved one are seeking detox, or inpatient rehab, reach out today.
+A friendly enrollment advisor can guide you to the drug-free life you’ve always dreamed about.

 Sources: